What To Do If You Failed a Job Interview

 Keep Improving Yourself.

-Maintaining your skills and expertise is important, particularly if you are unemployed at the moment.
-This might come in the form of a volunteer job at a firm of interest, mentoring, a charity project, or part-time training (if applicable).
+This might come as a volunteer job at a firm of interest, mentoring, a charity project, or part-time training (if applicable).

-Stay engaged by always seeking opportunities for continued growth.
 By constantly improving, you will improve your confidence, increase your focus, and gain more discussion topics for networking and interviews.

 Narrow Your Search.

-The job market is becoming more and more cutthroat.
-Organizations before the recession had bigger expenditures and less efficient internal operations.
 As a result, they had greater hiring flexibility.
 They would consider an applicant to be a good fit if they met most of their requirements.

 These days, companies can no longer afford to hire you unless you are closely aligned with their requirements due to the tighter standards.
 Of course, there are always exceptions.